 When hate incidents become criminal offences, breaking the law, they are known as hate crimes.

-The experience of hate crime can be actual or perceived, and can include one of the following or of course a combination:
+The experience of a hate incident or crime can be actual or perceived, and can include one of the following or of course a combination:

 - Verbal abuse, threats, insults, nuisance telephone calls, name calling and every other form of verbal harassment

 - Physical assaults and physical violence which can vary from pushing to serious attacks

 - Attacks against someone's property, for example insulting graffiti, vandalism, breaking windows, theft, damaging cars and arson

 - Publishing and disseminating materials such as leaflets and newspapers that are likely to incite hate crime is also a criminal offence